 This should not be the end of the line.
 This should not be the first conversation you have with an employee about their feelings about the company.
 There should be a number of moments before this point about what might incite an employee to leave.
 Additionally, what would help an employee to feel comfortable enough to stay.
 Retention conversations should not start with final notice.
 They should be a process where exit interviews are the last resort.

 Want to collect more detailed data on the employee life cycle?
-Roubler‘s end-to-end software can help.
+Roubler‘s end-to-end workforce management software can help. can help.
 On board the right employee every time, and stay in constant communication for more satisfied employees.